About This Chapter

 46. Modern Experimental Music: Glass, Cage & Use of Silence

-How much new can there really be to say about music?
-Well, thanks to the rise of modern experimental music, you can explore new ideas about what music is and how we experience it, then test your understanding with a brief quiz.
+How many new things can really be to say about music?
+Well, thanks to the rise of modern experimental music, you can explore new ideas about what music is and how we experience it.
+After reviewing the lesson, you may test your understanding with a brief quiz.

 Earning College Credit

 Did you know… We have over 160 college courses that prepare you to earn credit by exam that is accepted by over 1,500 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.

 To learn more, visit our Earning Credit Page

 Transferring credit to the school of your choice

 Not sure what college you want to attend yet?
 Study.com has thousands of articles about every imaginable degree, area of study and career path that can help you find the school that's right for you.

 Other chapters within the Music 101: Help and Review course